Chat with current students and King's staff to find out about the courses we offer, life at King's and ask any questions you may have.

 - Help you to develop relevant transferable skills which are embedded in our learning and assessment schemes.

-- Develop your practical skills in data handling, interpretation and use, and develop skills in connecting physical dynamics to social, political and management processes.
+- Enhance your practical skills in data handling, interpretation and use.